 Image Credit: Jason Scott Means of South Charleston, West Virginia - www.JasonMeans.com

-Common east of the Mississippi, Stag Beetles are noted for their large size and ferocious appearance, complete with a durable exoskeleton and imposing, pincer-like mandibles.
-The mandibles on the female are much shorter than that of the male, whose mandibles can be about the size of their heads.
+Common east of the Mississippi, Stag Beetles are noted for their large size and ferocious appearance.
+A durable exoskeleton and imposing, pincer-like mandibles on males imply aggression, but this is not an accurate reflection of the beetle.
+The mandibles on the male are generally reserved for male-to-male combat when it comes time to woo a female Stag Beetle.
+The winning male gets the opportunity to mate.
 Among males, younger males have shorter mandibles than older ones.
+The mandibles on the female are much shorter than that of the male, which can be as large as their heads.
+Its exoskeleton appears smooth and glossy and has a rich dark red or brown hue to it.
 This species is different from other Stag Beetles thanks in part to the orange or yellow coloring at the base of each leg.
-Its exoskeleton appears very smooth and glossy with a rich dark red or brown hue to it.

 Scientific Name: Lucanus capreolus